The RSPCA’s Standard for meat chickens has a focus on animal welfare which includes a requirement for stunning prior to slaughter. Pre-slaughter...

 ‘Outdoor bred’ is a marketing label used on products from pigs (pork, bacon, ham) that were born in a free-range environment before being raised i...

-‘Sow stall free’, while a very positive improvement from the minimum legal requirements for pork production, isn’t always a guarantee of good we...
+‘Sow stall free’, while a very positive improvement from the minimum legal requirements for pork production, isn’t a guarantee of welfare.
+In so...

 A product that’s organic is not necessarily higher welfare.
 Organic agriculture has a focus on avoiding the use of synthetic chemicals, such as synt...